herointene/herointene.github.io/docs/mis/websitelog.md

 - bugs fixed
 - added embedded video (garageband work showed in index)
 - now the index page is more orderly

+### DEC 7

+- urgent bug fixed
+- added a button for tapwater box in homepage
+- changed font family to sans-serif to check if it is work good in Apple OS